 This project is available year-round on set dates with SUNDAY arrival.

 Volunteers who complete this two-week program can opt to extend their stay and continue with additional volunteering work on any of our programs in Delhi.

 Spaces on this project are limited and therefore subject to availability.
 Early booking is recommended.

 For current available start dates please check the calendar on the right.

 Arrival & Orientation

-Airport pick-up and transport to Palampur is provided and an orientation session is conducted in the afternoon to introduce volunteers to the program and their new environment.
+Volunteers fly into Dharamsala and take a bus to Palampur (a journey of around 45mins) where they are met by the local team.
+An orientation session is held either Sunday or Monday depending on arrival timing.
 The session will cover safety, transportation, basic culture and history and is a chance to get to know other volunteers and the local team and ask any questions you may have.

 - Arrival Day: SUNDAY 6:30AM - 10PM